Top 10 men’s title winners in the Open Era: Novak Djokovic edges closer to Roger Federer

-It is no longer a question of if he will move past Nadal’s 92 in the all-time list of most titles won, but when.
-He is also just three adrift of the third-placed Ivan Lendl (94) and after that he will eye the big 100.
+It is no longer a question of if he will move to 100 titles, but rather when.
+He is also just one adrift of the third-placed Ivan Lendl (94) with Roger Federer also in his sights.

-Beating Connors’ record will no doubt be on that list of things he wants to achieve.
+Beating Connors’ overall record will no doubt be on that list of things he wants to achieve.

 Top 10 men’s title winners in the Open Era